-While a number of approaches to face detection exist, the method of Viola and Jones [9] is often preferred due to the accuracy, speed, and availability through open source software [10].
+While a number of approaches to face detection exist, the method of Viola and Jones13 is often preferred due to the accuracy, speed, and availability through open source software14.
 Indeed, we found this method to work with similar effectiveness on avatar faces.
 We explored the use of (i) a Haar cascade trained on avatar faces, and (ii) the default frontal face Haar cascade packaged with OpenCV.
 Despite the default cascade being trained on human faces, we found similar accuracy using this cascade as we did with the avatar trained cascade.
 As a result, we decided to use the default cascade.

-1) Geometric and Appearance Normalization
+Geometric and Appearance Normalization

 Geometric normalization is applied to reduce the effects of scale, rotation, and translations that occur within the detected face window.
-In order to accomplish this task, we rely on the location of the eyes [11].
+In order to accomplish this task, we rely on the location of the eyes15.

 The location of the eyes is estimated in the form of prior information from a training set.
-The position of the eyes is determined using the average relative position within the face window from each training image.
+The position of the eyes is determined using the average relative position of the eyes within the face window from each training image.
 Once the center of the eyes is estimated, the face image is geometrically normalized by first performing planar rotation to set the angle between the eyes to 0 degrees.
 Next, the size of the image is scaled so that the distance between the two eyes is 75 pixels.
-Finally, the image is cropped to 140x210 pixels.
+Finally, the image is cropped to 140 x 210 pixels.

 To compensate for changes in illumination, histogram equalization is performed to normalize the appearance.
-The avatar faces contain three color channels, but we merged these into one dimension for normalization for two reasons: (i) histogram equalization across three dimensions is computationally demanding, and (ii) certain color channels may have a low dynamic range for a particular face due to the abnormal face colors observed in avatars (green, red, etc.), and not due to a global illumination change.
+The avatar faces contain three color channels, but we merged these into one dimension for normalization because, certain color channels may have a low dynamic range for a particular face due to the abnormal face colors observed in avatars (green, red, etc.), and not due to a global illumination change.

-B. Face Representation
+2.2 Face Representation